eukaryotic-genome-assembly/eukaryotic-genome-assembly.github.io/_pages/handsOn_1.md

 I want you to go back to the *.histo* file you have generated today (for your subsample), download it to your local machine and plot it on genomescope.
 Also, I want you to run asmstats on the fasta file (the 600 subset) you imputed to jellyfish.

-e- What genomescope tells you when you try to plot a kmer histogram for just a handful of sequences?
+e- How do the observed and model curves compare now that we are analysing just a handful of sequences?
+How about the Model Fit values?

 f- Looking at the asmstats result for this smaller file, how much coverage of the genome you have in this file giving the estimated genome size?